 Showing someone a whole of a big map doesn’t help, since it is very likely to be unreadable at a scale that shows it all.
 Most mind maps look the same when zoomed out.
 Only the author will recognize the structure, colors, or key images.

-This is easier to say than do but the effort leads to much better maps.
+This is easier to say than do, but the effort will lead to much better maps.

 4. Lines and shapes matter